Article Read Time

 a password or the direct URL to access.
 Don’t forget to regularly review and update access permissions to reflect changes in roles or responsibilities.

-to recognize and fight.
-Educate yourself and engage in a company culture of security awareness so that you can recognize phishing emails in real life and learn the importance of not clicking on suspicious links or attachments.
+3. Educate employees on phishing attacks.
+Phishing attacks have been on the rise for years, and they can be a particularly challenging threat to recognize and counter.
+Educate yourself and engage in a company culture of security awareness so that you can identify phishing emails in real life and learn the importance of not clicking on suspicious links or attachments.

 Regular training sessions and simulated phishing attacks can help reinforce